 About Rep. Norma Smith

-During the 2015 legislative session, Norma introduced legislation to establish the Joint Center for Deployment and Research in Earth-Abundant Materials.
-Her bill passed overwhelmingly, putting Washington state on a path toward becoming a leader in advancing the use of earth-abundant materials in clean technologies, which will have a profound impact on the future of our national security, energy independence, sustainability and environmental responsibility.
-In 2013, she successfully led the effort to secure the final $3.5 million in funds needed to complete the removal of derelict fishing nets from Puget Sound.
+During the 2015 legislative session, Norma introduced legislation to establish the Joint Center for Deployment and Research in Earth-Abundant Materials (JCDREAM).
+Her bill passed with overwhelming support and put Washington state on a path to become a leader in advancing the use of earth-abundant materials in clean technologies.
+These technologies will have a profound impact on the future of our national security, energy independence, sustainability and environmental responsibility.

 The 10th Legislative District lawmaker has been a strong advocate for other environmental stewardship policies.
 This year, Norma prime sponsored a bill signed into law that changed existing state solar stewardship laws to cover utility-scale panels.
 In 2014, she co-sponsored landmark, bipartisan legislation to address derelict and abandoned vessels and prevent crises in our waterways.
 And in 2013, Norma led an effort to secure the final $3.5 million needed to complete the removal of derelict fishing nets from the shallow waters of the Puget Sound.

 Norma also remains strongly committed to supporting economic policies that help strengthen the middle class and allow job creators to grow.
 She sponsored multiple pieces of legislation which became law to improve the regulatory climate for Washington’s small businesses and manufacturers.
 These include holding state agencies accountable when they are not being fair to small business, providing greater transparency and timeliness for permitting, fighting to keep energy costs low for families and the production sector of our economy, and supporting responsible tax policies that do not overburden taxpayers.